David Gettis: Career statistics

+Coaching career

+Gettis returned to Baylor university in 2015 to complete his undergraduate degree.
+During this time, he was a student-coach for the Baylor Bears.
+The following year in 2016, he worked as a graduate assistant on Coach Jim Grobe’s staff.
+He was then hired as wide receivers coach at the University of Texas Permian Basin in 2017.

+He is currently a quality control coach at Syracuse University.

 Personal life

 Gettis is the cousin of guard Adam Gettis, who was selected in fifth round of the 2012 NFL draft by the Washington Redskins.
 The two were briefly teammates during the 2014 offseason.